Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 ### Sample Preservation

 1. Once filtering is done, put on a new pair of sterile gloves and remove the sterivex.
 Place it in the wrapper it originated from for temporary safe-keeping.
-2. Use a new, sterile 5 mL syringe to push all water out of the sterivex, inserting the syringe on the inlet end of the cartridge.
+2. Use a new, sterile 5 mL syringe filled with air to push all water out of the sterivex, inserting the syringe on the inlet end of the cartridge.
 3. Then, add a new cap to the outlet end of the sterivex cartridge.
 4. Using a 1000 μL pipette, gently push the tip into the sterivex inlet to make a seal (important!) and slowly add 1000 μL of 100% molecular grade EtOH into the sterivex filter.
 Repeat step with a new tip, so the total volume in the sterivex is 2000 μL.
 5. Cap the sterivex inlet with a sterivex/syringe cap.
 Once sealed, shake the sterivex to ensure all sides of the filter material have been saturated with EtOH.